pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 sequence.
 The third field represents a topic to which the item pertains.
 And the fourth field represents the data associated with the item.

+From the point of view of the library code, the field names of a sequenced item namedtuple are arbitrary, however a suitable database table will have matching column names.

 SequencedItem namedtuple
 ------------------------